michaelpointek/Central-Park-Weather-Analysis/README.md

 ## References
 - Original data source: https://www.kaggle.com/datasets/danbraswell/new-york-city-weather-18692022/data
 - https://www.chartjs.org/
 - ChatGPT and additonal AI tools assisted in some of the code.

+## Contributions
+Will - Created flask route to access min/max temperature data + java script and html to create a functioning popup (visualization)